52North/pubopen/github/index.md

 Naturally, GitHub has extensive high quality online documentation: [https://help.github.com/](https://help.github.com/)

 Therefore, we only give a brief overview and describe based on our experiences why GitHub works.
+The contents we cover roughly resemble the [GitHub Bootcamp](https://help.github.com/categories/bootcamp/).